kbop543-zz/CourseCourierManagaer/deliverables/product.md

 ### Highlights

-1. Here are some of our ideas we thought were novel but had already been made:
+1. **Always check if your idea already exists.** Here are some of our ideas we thought were novel but had already been made:
     * A chrome extension that removes spoilers from your webpage
     * Pinterest for men
     * Grindr for queer women
     * A recipe maker
     * Seinfeld gif maker
-2.
+2. **Don’t build something too complex.**
     * One idea we had was a textbook that a class would share with each other online, where they could highlight sections of it, and the app would create summaries of chapters based on what students were highlighting
 	    * While the idea has definite value for students, creating a shared document for multiple people to annotate would take some time
 	    * An even bigger challenge the app presents is the way to create summaries since natural language processing for information retrieval is a pretty challenging field of computer science